rapid7/convection-docs/guides/getting-started.md

  create  .Resources.DemoVPC.Properties.Tags.0.Key: Name
  create  .Resources.DemoVPC.Properties.Tags.0.Value: convection-demo-vpc
 ```
-If you want to see what the cloud formation template for your vpc template would look like you can run the below.
+To see what the cloud formation template for your vpc template would look like you can run `convection print vpc`.
-This can help you verify that values referenced that exist under the "stack" namespace are set correctly.
+This can help you verify that values referenced under the `stack` namespace are set correctly.

 ```text
 $> convection print vpc